ablanco1950/LicensePlate_Yolov8_MaxFilters/README.md

  and manual labeling in the LicensePlate_Labeled_MaxFilters project https://github.com/ablanco1950/LicensePlate_Labeled_MaxFilters and better than with wpod_net https://github.com/ablanco1950/LicensePlate_Wpod-net_MaxFilters .

-Also is attached GetNumberInternationalLicensePlate_Yolov8_MaxFiltersA.py, that tries to detect licenses plates in any format, but the hit rate is descending to 53 hits in 117 images ( 70 from 117 in https://github.com/ablanco1950/LicensePlate_Labeled_MaxFilters), because of not filtering erronous detection in base of format of license)
+Also is attached GetNumberInternationalLicensePlate_Yolov8_MaxFiltersA.py, that tries to detect licenses plates in any format, and the hit rate is the same 70 hits in 117 than  in https://github.com/ablanco1950/LicensePlate_Labeled_MaxFilters.
+In this case, the success rate drops because it is not possible to eliminate pytesseract outputs that do not comply with a certain format, so the correct outputs are not enough compared to the erroneous ones to establish the correct one.

 References: